tolauwae/phd-thesis/src/oop/oop.typ

 #theorem("Debugger completeness")[#theoremdebuggercompleteness]<theorem:debugger-completeness>
 #proof[
     The proof for completeness follows almost directly from the fact that for every transition in the underlying language semantics, the debugger can take a corresponding step.
+    We can construct a sequence of step commands of the exact length as the number of steps in $K multi(wasmarrow) K'$.
+Each step command is handled in one of two ways.

-    For steps that can be taken out-of-place, the debugger gets to the same state with the _step-client_ rule.
+    1. _For steps that can be taken out-of-place_, the debugger gets to the same state with the _step-client_ rule, which uses the underlying language semantics.
-    For steps that cannot be taken out-of-place, the debugger uses the invoke mechanism.
-However, @theorem:invoking-completeness exactly shows that an analogous path in $attach(dbgarrow, tr: alpha)$ exists.
+    2. _Otherwise_, the debugger uses the invoke mechanism to get an equivalent path.
+We know the path will use either _step-transfer_ or _run-transfer_, followed by _invoke_ and _sync_.
+By definition of the backward and forward transfer functions, this gives the same $K'$ in $dbg$.

     Lastly, at any point in the execution in #wasmarrow, the event queue may not be empty, leading to the _interrupt_ rule.
-    During debugging the same can happen on the client $C$, which leads to the _transfer-events_ rule.
+    During debugging the same can happen on the server $S$, which leads to the _transfer-events_ rule.
     After the _sync_ step, the state $K$ in $C$ is the same as at the start of the _interrupt_ rule during normal execution.
     This means that the same callback can be triggered with the _trigger_ rule at the exact same place in the program.
 ]